 “Open,” he whispers, and I part my lips to share the special kiss we’ve used over the past two days.
 My heart is so full, and I fight not to launch myself at him, to completely lose myself in him.
 I can feel my body trembling with the force of the emotion that I feel for him.
 I’ve never felt this way before in my life… for anyone… ever.
 I want to spend my life with this man.
 Should I tell him?
 Is it too soon?
 He’ll surely think I’m crazy.
 Hell, I think I’m crazy!

 Just enjoy it, Ana.
 You know that he loves you.
 You know that he’ll do anything for you.
 Relax in the moment.
 Let it take its own course.
 The time will come when it won’t seem so crazy.
 But for right now, just love him back.

 That, I can do.

-So now Ana and Christian are on the same page with Green Valley.
+A/N: So now Ana and Christian are on the same page with Green Valley.
 I hope I answered a few lingering questions with Ana and Christian’s talk.
 I know that there are still some more out there.
 Feel free to ask and I will try to answer without spoilers!
-What do you think should happen to the inhabitants of this “little pond” and their “Big Man On Campus?”
+What do you think should happen to the inhabitants of this “little pond” and their “Big Man on Campus?”